hapax/hapax.github.io/assets/simple-physics.md

 ### 2.2.
 Drag and drop<a id="sec-2-2" name="sec-2-2"></a>

 *Stokes' law.* Maybe pumpkins aren't your thing.
-Llet's turn to something more high-minded: the aerodynamics of spheres.
+Let's turn to something more high-minded: the aerodynamics of spheres.
 So, imagine a sphere moving through a fluid, e.g. a [Bathysphere](https://en.wikipedia.org/wiki/Bathysphere) sinking to